 The vacation rental agreement legally binds the host and the guests, clarifying in writing an agreement that must be followed and fulfilled by both parties.

-For this reason, a short-term rental contract is key in protecting both the host and the guests in case of any discrepancies or disputes and giving you extra security when renting your vacation home to complete strangers.
-If problems arise, a vacation rental contract can help you to demonstrate that guests knew the conditions and rules of use in advance.
+For this reason, a short-term rental contract is key in protecting both the host and the guests in case of any discrepancies or disputes.
+It provides you with additional protection and peace of mind when renting your vacation home to complete strangers.
+If problems arise, a vacation rental contract can help you demonstrate that guests understood the conditions and rules of use in advance.

 Who is the short-term vacation rental agreement for?

-The short-term rental agreement is intended for both parties, but in what way?
-The host and guest play different roles and have different sets of expectations when it comes to the holiday rental agreement, here’s how:
+The short-term rental agreement is intended for both parties, but the host and guest play different roles and have different sets of expectations when it comes to the holiday rental agreement.
+Here’s how.

 Guests